carloscastillo10/carloscastillo10/README.md

 Nice to meet you!
 My name is Carlos.
 I am currently studying and working as a Software Developer at [UTPL](https://www.utpl.edu.ec/).
 Previously I worked at [VAIOTS S.A](https://www.linkedin.com/company/vaiots/) and [Strategrisk S.A.](http://strategiafinanciera.com/) as a fullstack developer.
 I am currently working in the human resources department of the UTPL in the area of ​​software development.

-- 🔭 I’m currently working on development of systems for RR.HH of the UTPL.
+- 🔭 I’m currently working on development of systems for RRHH of the UTPL.
 - 🌱 I’m currently learning Oracle Apex and Cloud architecture.
 - 👯 I am looking to collaborate on open source projects that have an impact around the world.